t4nz456/mojo-the-summoning/README.md

 ### Configure your connection

- - In `server/src/db/` create your `config.js` file and connect to your database using Sequelize.
+ - In `server/src/db/config.js` connect to your database using Sequelize.

 ## Define models